ThunderbirdMB/thunderbirdmb.github.io/pages/executive.md

 published: true
 ---

-The Thunderbird Marching Band is led by our six-member Executive team, consisting entirely of UBC students.
-You can see a further in-depth look at our organizational structure in our [Constitution](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0aHVuZGVyYmlyZG1hcmNoaW5nYmFuZHxneDo1NzE1MDYxMWY5NjhhMDky).
+The Thunderbird Marching Band is led and governed by our elected six-member Executive team, consisting entirely of UBC students.
+Additionally, the Executive appoints student staff to assist with running the band.
+You can see a further in-depth look at our organizational structure in our [Constitution](#).

 <div class="row">
     <div class="medium-9 columns" markdown="1">